 Knowledge to Action

-The most impactful part of this longitudinal study will be in our ability to use the data collected to refine and develop services.
-At Cedars we are constantly striving to improve services toward our mission to help patients achieve long-term recovery from addiction with an improved quality of life.
+The most impactful part of this longitudinal study will be using the data collected to further refine and develop our services.
+At Cedars, we are constantly striving to improve services toward our mission to help patients achieve long-term recovery from addiction with an improved quality of life.

 Why is this survey important?

 At Cedars, we are dedicated to provide a full recovery for all of our patients.
-Through our research program we are able to study outcome data both within the Cedars’ population and analyze evidence-based best practices in modern medicine.
-There is an emerging body of literature on addiction and recovery, which has deepened our understanding of what recovery looks like today.
+Through our research program, we can study outcome data both within the Cedars’ population and analyze evidence-based best practices in modern medicine.
+An emerging body of literature on addiction and recovery which has deepened our understanding of what recovery looks like today.

-The path to recovery can vary based on factors such as age, gender, social support, treatment access and continuity of care, among many other variables.
-At Cedars we explore the scientific evidence of recovery and its similarities, as well as the differences between people and across time.
+The path to recovery can vary based on age, gender, social support, treatment access and continuity of care, among many other variables.
+At Cedars, we explore the scientific evidence of recovery and its similarities, and the differences between people and across time.

 Life in Recovery Survey